-In addition to its pathways, Tech houses a number of programs, including the renowned Paideia and award-winning Performing Arts.
+In addition to its Pathways, Tech houses a number of programs, including the renowned Paideia and award-winning Performing Arts.
 In most instances, students may participate in both a program and a pathway.
+For clarification, see the Rising 9th Grade Pathway Orientation Guidebook.

 Paideia is a holistic approach to life-long learning with roots in ancient Greece.
 In contemporary schools across the United States and a few other countries, Paideia is a set of beliefs about education including active and rigorous teaching methods.
 Paideia educates the whole child by teaching thinking and communication skills, so all learners will develop the ability to synthesize, analyze, create, and relate one’s findings to others through sophisticated verbal and written communication.
 Paideia principles are used in many classrooms at Tech, but our Paideia program features combined History/English classes.